Hillcrest

 Braune, Darlene L

-Darlene L Brause (age 68).—Passed away on Jan 6, 2002 in Spokane, WA, following a 55 year series of illnesses related to a heart condition.
+Darlene L Braune (age 68).—Passed away on Jan 6, 2002 in Spokane, WA, following a 55 year series of illnesses related to a heart condition.
 She was born in 1933 in Mohler, WA to Mr. & Mrs. Solly Miller.
 They were a farm family.
 Darlene attended school in Harrington, graduating from high school in 1952.
 She continued her education at WSU where she received her degree in 1956.
 A 45 year resident of Spokane, Darlene is survived by her husband of 43 years, Edmund W “Corky” Braune.

 Bray, baby boy,